nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 1. **Create an EXTERNAL DATA SOURCE**

-    - Create your external datasource on your s3 compatible object storage, referencing where it is on the network `LOCATION`, and the credential you just defined
+    * Create your `EXTERNAL DATA SOURCE` on your s3 compatible object storage, referencing where it is on the network `LOCATION`, and the `CREDENTIAL` you defined in the previous step used to authenticate to your s3 compatible object storage.

         ```
         CREATE EXTERNAL DATA SOURCE s3_ds